 Related resource: Can I Change or Delete the Main Profile on Netflix?

-Audio settings on your device:
+Audio settings on your device

-- Navigate to “Settings” and select “Sound” or “Audio.”
+- Go to “Settings” and select “Sound” or “Audio.”

 - If your device is set to output audio as Dolby Digital 5.1 or similar, try changing it to a “PCM” or “Stereo” output format.